rimasultana/Eco-Adventure/README.md

    - If using **npm**:
      ```bash
-     npm start
+     npm run dev
      ```
    - If using **yarn**:
      ```bash
-     yarn start
+     yarn dev
      ```
    - If using **Bun**:
      ```bash
-     bun dev
+     bun run dev
      ```

-   This will start the project and open it in your default web browser, usually at `http://localhost:3000`.
+   This will start the project and open it in your default web browser, usually at `http://localhost:5173`.

 6. **Access the Application**:
-   Open your browser and go to `http://localhost:3000` to view the application running locally.
+   Open your browser and go to `http://localhost:5173` to view the application running locally.

 ---